-Victims of side impact car accidents may suffer from back and neck trauma, head injury, broken bones, internal injuries, and partial or full paralysis.
+Victims of side impact car accidents in Fort Lauderdale may suffer from back and neck trauma, head injury, broken bones, internal injuries, and partial or full paralysis.
 These injuries can require extensive medical treatment and long periods of time off work.
 When a side impact crash occurs due to the negligence of another, a side impact collision lawyer in Fort Lauderdale can assist and support you in seeking compensation for your injuries.

 Call the Law Firm of Anidjar & Levine today: 800-747-3733.